 Non-athletes can develop stress bone fractures called insufficiency bone fractures.
 The most common reason for this type of fracture is weakened bones caused by osteoporosis and vitamin D deficiency.

 The wrong type of footwear, whether it’s ill-fitting, worn, or too-rigid, can put you at risk for a stress fracture.
 Surface changes, like running on an indoor wood track and then switching to an outdoor dirt track, can also put you at risk.

 At Cortese Foot & Ankle Clinic, your podiatrist will review your symptoms, lifestyle, medical history, and current medication list before performing a careful exam.

 If your podiatrist suspects a stress fracture, they may order tests like bone scans or magnetic resonance imaging (MRI) to confirm the diagnosis.

 Rest is essential if you have a stress fracture.
 Use ice packs and elevate your foot until you see the doctor.
 Your podiatrist may recommend continuing this protocol at home, with the addition of protective foot gear such as a fracture boot.

 For a serious stress fracture, your podiatrist may numb the area and reduce the fracture, which means realigning displaced bones.
-Usually, fractures heal effectively, but in rare cases, you may need surgery for complex fractures.
+Usually, bone fractures heal effectively, but in rare cases, you may need surgery for complex bone fractures.

 Click the online scheduler or call Cortese Foot & Ankle Clinic for fracture care today.